How does electrical panel work

 Electrical

-The answer to 'how does electrical panel work' is an electrical panel, also known as a breaker box or service panel, is the central hub that distributes electricity throughout your home.
-It's where the main electrical service line from the utility company connects and then branches out to the various circuits that power your home's lights, appliances, and other electrical devices.
+The answer to 'how does electrical panel work' is an electrical panel, also known as a breaker box or service panel, is the central hub for your home's electrical system.
+It distributes electricity throughout your home and contains the main circuit breakers that control the flow of electricity to different circuits and appliances.
+The panel receives electricity from the power lines outside your home and then routes it to the various electrical circuits in your house.

 Step-by-Step Guide